Mozketo/MZCachetastic/README.md

 # MZCachetastic (for .net)

-A very simple to implement caching mechanism for .net.
+A very simple to implement static caching mechanism for .net.

 #NuGet

-A NuGet package is TBA.
+A NuGet package is available from http://nuget.org/packages/MZCachetastic.

 ## IMPLEMENTATION:

-    // Make sure you scope Cachetastic as you see fit. protected static Cachetastic Cachetastic;
+    // Make sure you scope Cachetastic as you see fit. protected static MZCachetastic.Cachetastic Cachetastic = new MZCachetastic.Cachetastic(TimeSpan.FromMinutes(10););

-    ...
-    static Constructor
-    {
+    void Something() {
-        Cachetastic = new Cachetastic();
+		var result = Cachetastic.Get(key, () -> {
+			return "This is Func-ie";
+		});
 	}
-    ...
-    var result = Cachetastic.Fetch(key, () -> DoSomething());

 ## IS IT WORKING:

 The first use of Cachetastic for the key will execute the Func<T> and store/return the result.
-Subsequent fetch calls to Cachetastic will match on the key (and optionally hashcode) and returned the cached value.
+Subsequent Get calls to Cachetastic will match on the key (and optionally hashcode) and returned the cached value.

 ## CAVEATS:

 Cachetastic may not return the cached values if:

-* The cached value is old (default: 5 minutes).
+* The cached value is old (default: 15 minutes).
-* If the hashcode for the key is different (more on the hashcode usage later).
+* If the hashcode for the key is different.

 ## REQUIREMENTS:

 Requires .Net 4 (dependancy on ConcurrentDictionary)

 ## LICENSE: